manish-garodia/manish-garodia/common/lib-cellar/misc-concepts/github-pr.md

 		----
 		## Merge request #*702* - Oct 21, 2024

-		Submitted PR for WS1 (fixed) from my fork on Github on *Mon Oct 21, 2024*.
+		Submitted PR [#702](https://github.com/oracle-livelabs/database/pull/702) for WS1 (fixed) from my fork on Github on *Mon Oct 21, 2024*.
 Waiting for approval.
-Approved on **Oct xx**.
+Approved on **Oct 21**.

 		**Sub**: <ins>(#11767) updated youtube video for 23ai and few screens replaced</ins>

-		Update to ws1 Install Oracle Database 23ai on OCI Compute Added Juan Loaiza's video on 23ai to the intro lab Modified screenshots to replace 23c with 23ai; correct path for Oracle home Updated contributors
+		Update to ws1 Install Oracle Database 23ai on OCI Compute
+		Added Juan Loaiza's video on 23ai to the intro lab
+		Modified screenshots to replace 23c with 23ai; correct path for Oracle home
+		Updated contributors

 		~mg